opendri/opendri.github.com/guide/chapter2.md

 # 2. Open Data for Resilience

 Open Data for Resilience (OpenDRI) builds the capacity of nations to collate and collect the data necessary for impact and risk modeling.
 Among the several intended impacts is improved targeting of investments in mitigating the effects of disasters.
-An OpenDRI project offers implemented a menu of choices to building high-resolution exposure data with collective action, including:
+An OpenDRI project offers a menu of choices for building high-resolution exposure data with collective action, including:

 1. **Collation of Open Government Risk Data (OGRD) and publication in an open geodata catalogue**.
 Data about the exposure of a nation to natural hazards are often fragmented across multiple institutions, often under policies that hinder the aggregation of those data into more comprehensive models.
 GIS and DMS platforms that enable this kind of aggregation are also rare and (until recently) were very expensive.